dapopov-st/Inventory-classes-with-pytest-and-pdoc/README.md

 Documentation can be generated at the command line by running pdoc resources.py from computer_builds directory

-The directory sturcture is below.
+The directory structure is below.

 ![alt text](https://github.com/dapopov-st/Inventory-classes-with-pytest-and-pdoc/blob/main/directory_struct.png?raw=true)